Free Trial

 Accumulated Depreciation: Meaning, Formula, and Practical Example

-Every fixed asset a business owns—like machines, vehicles, or furniture—loses value over time.
+Every fixed asset a business owns, like machines, vehicles, or furniture, loses value over time.
 This drop in value is called depreciation.
-But how do we track the total depreciation of an asset over the years?
+But how do we track an asset's total depreciation over the years?
 That’s where accumulated depreciation comes in.

 In this blog, we’ll define accumulated depreciation, explain the accumulated depreciation formula, discuss its account type, and show you a practical example to make it all clear.